TRANSPORTER: Transferring Visual Semantics from VLM Manifolds: Related works

 \textbf{Representation decomposition} methods visualize parts of objects and category relations~\cite{fel2023craft}, or decompose activations to vector directions~\cite{graziani2023uncovering}.
-Vision-language approaches related object semantics to feature~\cite{gandelsman2024interpreting,menon2023visual}, or learned latent~\cite{chen2023interpreting} descriptions.
-Another line of research studied text attribute-to-image pattern correspondence based on embedding distances~\cite{yang2024language,zhang2023diagnosing} and modality-specific differences~\cite{hua2025vision,lan2024clearclip}.
+Vision-language approaches related object semantics to feature~\cite{gandelsman2024interpreting,menon2023visual,jiang2025interpreting}, or learned latent~\cite{chen2023interpreting} descriptions.
+Works have studied text-to-image correspondence based on embedding distances~\cite{yang2024language,zhang2023diagnosing}, ablated outputs~\cite{neo2025towards}, and modality-specific differences~\cite{hua2025vision,lan2024clearclip,huo2024mmneuron}.
 Prototype-based approaches~\cite{sui2025just,du2022weakly,wang2023learning,xue2022protopformer} have gained traction with contrastive-learned embeddings~\cite{du2022weakly}, semantics-caching-instance-shifting representations~\cite{sui2025just}, and semantic boundary centering~\cite{wang2023learning,xue2022protopformer}.
 Optimal Transport (OT) has also been used to align visual features to text semantics~\cite{chen2023plot,zhu2024awt}, and cluster features based on activations~\cite{wang2025pot,zhao2021towards}.
 This paper explores a different direction.
-It uses OT to couple detailed visual representations to high-semantic embeddings for video explanations.
+It uses OT to couple high-semantic embeddings with detailed visual representations for video explanations.